Nucleic acid thermodynamics: Nearest-neighbor method

 These parameters have been fitted from melting experiments and an extension of Table 1 which includes mismatches can be found in literature.

+In general the predictions from the nearest neighbor method agree reasonably well with experimental results, but some unexpected outlying sequences, calling for further insights, do exist.
+Finally, we should also mention the increased accuracy provided by single molecule unzipping assays which provide a wealth of new insight into the thermodynamics of DNA hybridization and the validity of the nearest-neighbour model as well.

+Expanded neighbor models

 A more realistic way of modeling the behavior of nucleic acids would seem to be to have parameters that depend on the neighboring groups on both sides of a nucleotide, giving a table with entries like "TCG/AGC".
 However, this would involve around 32 groups for Watson-Crick pairing and even more for sequences containing mismatches; the number of DNA melting experiments needed to get reliable data for so many groups would be inconveniently high.
 However, other means exist to access thermodynamic parameters of nucleic acids: microarray technology allows hybridization monitoring of tens of thousands sequences in parallel.
 This data, in combination with molecular adsorption theory allows the determination of many thermodynamic parameters in a single experiment and to go beyond the nearest neighbor model.

-In general the predictions from the nearest neighbor method agree reasonably well with experimental results, but some unexpected outlying sequences, calling for further insights, do exist.
-Finally, we should also mention the increased accuracy provided by single molecule unzipping assays which provide a wealth of new insight into the thermodynamics of DNA hybridization and the validity of the nearest-neighbour model as well.
+Expanded models are very commonly used in RNA secondary structure prediction.
+In this field, a "nearest neighbor" model can include string of not only two, but also several bases.
+As with the earlier iteration, the free energy is provided 37 °C and enthalpy values may be provided for calculating free energies for other temperatures.
+These models can include the thermodynamic parameters for fragments such as: